djhmateer/hugo-quickstart/content/posts/8 american ipa.md

 ## Hoisting Brew Bag and Drain

-Target Original Gravity:
+Target Original Gravity: 1.066

-After letting the wort cool to ambient I got:
+After letting the wort cool to ambient I got:  1.055

+Next time I'll squeeze the bag more and be careful to get all the wort out.

+Put into fermenter on 1st Jan 2022.